mxagar/satellite_image_water_vectorizer/README.md

 ## Notes on the Solution

-In the following, the methods and decisions followed for each objective are described, as well as the major results.
+In the following, the methods and decisions followed for each step are described, as well as the major results.
 Note that the output files are in the folder [`results`](results).

-### Objective 1: Resample, Crop and Persist Rasters
+### Step 1: Resample, Crop and Persist Rasters

 Even though *resampling* to the minimum available resolution (60m) is not required in the challenge description, it facilitates many subsequent steps, since all pixelmaps have the same standardized size.
 That comes with the cost of losing resolution.
 Additionally, it should be considered that the ultimate maps required to extract the lake polygons (NDVI and NDWI) are computed with bands that share the same resolution, which is larger than the minimum one.